danvet/danvet.github.io/_drafts/maintainer-statistics.md

 anything of their own.
 The kernel community imploding under its own be autocratic weight being the likely outcome of that.

-This is a huge contrast for the "everything is getting better, bigger, and the kernel community is very healthy" fanfare touted at keynotes and the yearly kernel report.
+This is a huge contrast to the "everything is getting better, bigger, and the kernel community is very healthy" fanfare touted at keynotes and the yearly kernel report.
 In my opinion, the kernel community is very much not looking like it is coping with its growth well and an overall healthy community.
 Even when